Amity Township, Erie County, Pennsylvania

 Amity Township is a township in Erie County, Pennsylvania, United States.
-The population was 985 at the 2020 census.
+The population was 983 at the 2020 census.
 There are no longer any boroughs or villages in the township, after the disappearance of Arbuckle and Hatch Hollow.
 The latter was the birthplace of famed muckraker Ida M. Tarbell, who was born in her grandfather's log cabin in Hatch Hollow in 1857.

 Geography

 Amity Township is in southeastern Erie County.
-According to the United States Census Bureau, it has a total area of 73.0 km2, of which 72.6 sqkm is land and 0.4 sqkm, or 0.55%, is water.
+According to the U.S. Census Bureau, it has a total area of 73.0 km2, of which 72.6 sqkm is land and 0.4 sqkm, or 0.55%, is water.
 French Creek flows through the township, impounded by Union City Dam in neighboring Waterford Township.